methupaPerera/light-mailer/README.md

 </html>
 ```

-Then create a REST API using ExpressJS and add the API endpoint "/send-mail" as follows:
+Then create a REST API using Express.js and add the API endpoint "/send-mail" as follows:

 ```
 const app = express();